rec/rec/resume.md

 brand-new product in C++, with high-quality audio, subtle and intuitive editing tools, and little details like three second startup and shutdown.

-    C++

 ### <span>Software engineer, Google </span> <span> (2004-2009) </span>

-I joined Google New York as a single floor on Times Square, worked on their first question-answering system, the first Music Search, then its short-lived Real Estate search.
+I joined Google New York when it was a single floor on Times Square, worked on their first question-answering system, the first Music Search, then its short-lived Real Estate search.

 This led me to GoogleBase, a database of tens of billions of items planned for millions of users.
 Leading a tiny and changing team, over two years we built a